 Along with Military Family Appreciation Month, the Intrepid Fallen Heroes Fund will participate in Giving Tuesday on November 29.
-As always, 100% of your donation will go towards helping service members and their families suffering from the invisible wounds of war.
 This Giving Tuesday, Be A Hero: #Give2Heroes.
 If you aren’t able to donate this year, get involved in a different way!

 Posted on November 21 2016 in Blog